Numero Group discography

 The Numero Group is an American archival/reissue record label formed in 2002.
 In the twenty years since the label's establishment, they have released hundreds of releases ranging from soul and funk to punk rock and pop to ambient and electronica.

 Many of these releases are separated into sub-labels, with each sub-label having a different catalog number format to differentiate them (200 Line releases have cat. #s in the 200s, 500 Line releases have cat. #s in the 500s, etc).

 Discography

-Uncategorized/main line
+Uncategorized

 Releases not categorized under a specific line of releases.